 I’m done watching.
 I’m ready to be part of the discussion, have a seat at the table, and have a vote.
 A loud, passion-packed, mama-bear vote.
 A desperately needed vote for my family, friends, community, and constituents – you.

 We can do hard things.
 We can do it for our children and their futures.
-Thank you for your vote of confidence and (if you are in my district) voting for me for NC House 57 this November!
+Thank you for electing me to represent you and your loved ones!

 Sincerely,